Harlington railway station

 Harlington railway station is located in Bedfordshire.
 It is named after the village of Harlington, on the outskirts of which it is located, but serves a wide rural area including the larger villages of Toddington and Barton-le-Clay.
+The station is situated on the Midland Main Line and managed by Thameslink.

 History

 It was built by the Midland Railway in 1868 on its extension to St. Pancras.
-The original intention had been to call it "Harlington for Toddington".
 The station buildings still exist and were carefully restored in the early 1980s.
-The station is situated on the Midland Main Line and managed by Thameslink.

-Stationmasters

-In 1909, the station master, William Drake, was killed at the station whilst directing shunting operations at the station.
-A verdict of accidental death was recorded.
+Facilities